JustCARE model finds a new path forward, but with a twist

 This new wave of support will allow about 60 people currently living in JustCare’s four hotel shelters to stay, as well as pay for shelter staff.

-But some of its best-known features — like focusing on large encampments in downtown Seattle and Pioneer Square — could go away for good, according to Lisa Daugaard, who has overseen JustCare through the Public Defender Association, a nonprofit she leads.
+But some of its best-known features — like focusing on large encampments in downtown Seattle and Pioneer Square — could go away for good, according to Lisa Daugaard, who has overseen JustCare through the Public Defender Association, a nonprofit she co-leads.

 The original design of JustCare — a coalition of the Public Defender Association, REACH, We Deliver Care and the Urban League of Metropolitan Seattle — was launched in the fall of 2020, using one-time federal CARES Act money, to test the idea that by offering people living unsheltered, especially those who need intensive support, attractive alternatives to sleeping outside, folks would voluntarily leave encampments.